Darryl is in foster care. Sean thinks that he's being abused,

-“Sean, you’re taking Spanish 3, so you must know it’s actually ‘no problema’ with an ‘a’ at the end,” Darryl said.
+“Sean, you’re taking Spanish 3, so you must know it’s actually ‘no hay problema’ with an ‘a’ at the end,” Darryl said.

 “I know.
 That’s why Ms. Garcia jokes about it.
-She thinks it’s funny how ‘no problemo’ became so popular.”
+She thinks it’s funny how ‘no problemo’ became so popular.
+It's slang.”

 Mark motioned to Roger to step away as the boys started an animated conversation about Darryl’s classes at Las Lomas and the textbooks they used, and that he’d have to return the books he got from Northgate High and get replacements from Las Lomas.

 “Roger, thank you for taking action when Sean told you about Darryl.”

 “I’m required to contact CPS.
-But I couldn’t take the word of a student.
+But I couldn’t take the word of another student.
 I had to see how much physical abuse Darryl had received, and listen to what he had to say.
 I’m so glad that he’s going to a family that will show him love and let him enjoy the next couple weeks.”

 “Sean seems very excited about Darryl staying with his family.”